 GENERAL PROVISIONS

-AB Amber Grid Rules for Access to the Natural Gas Transmission System (hereinafter - the Access Rules) are prepared in accordance with, the Law on Natural Gas of the Republic of Lithuania, requirements of Article 49 (3) of the Law on Natural Gas of the Republic of Lithuania, requirements for the Rules for the Use of the Natural Gas Transmission System and for the Use of the Natural Gas Distribution System approved by Resolution No O3-178 “On Approval of the Rules for the Use of the Natural Gas Transmission System and for the Use of the Natural Gas Distribution System” Article 20, having regard to the Directive 2009/73/EC of the European Parliament and of the Council of 13 July 2009 concerning common rules for the internal market in natural gas and repealing Directive 2003/55/EC, Regulation (EC) No 715/2009 of the European Parliament and of the Council of 13 July 2009 on conditions for access to the natural gas transmission networks and repealing Regulation (EC) No 1775/2005, Commission Regulation (EU) No 312/2014 of 26 March 2014 establishing a Network Code on Gas Balancing of Transmission Networks and the Civil Code of the Republic of Lithuania.
+AB Amber Grid Rules for Access to the Natural Gas Transmission System (hereinafter - the Access Rules) are prepared in accordance with, the Law on Natural Gas of the Republic of Lithuania, requirements for the Rules for the Use of the Natural Gas Transmission System and for the Use of the Natural Gas Distribution System approved by Resolution No O3-178 “On Approval of the Rules for the Use of the Natural Gas Transmission System and for the Use of the Natural Gas Distribution System” Article 20, having regard to the Directive 2009/73/EC of the European Parliament and of the Council of 13 July 2009 concerning common rules for the internal market in natural gas and repealing Directive 2003/55/EC, Regulation (EC) No 715/2009 of the European Parliament and of the Council of 13 July 2009 on conditions for access to the natural gas transmission networks and repealing Regulation (EC) No 1775/2005, Commission Regulation (EU) No 312/2014 of 26 March 2014 establishing a Network Code on Gas Balancing of Transmission Networks and the Civil Code of the Republic of Lithuania.

 The Access Rules establish the procedure and conditions for the use of the transmission system owned by the Transmission System Operator AB Amber Grid (hereinafter - the TSO), the procedure and conditions for the exchange of information between the TSO and the transmission Network Users (hereinafter - the Network Users), guidelines for the cooperation between the TSO and operators of other gas systems, rights, duties and responsibilities of the TSO and the Network Users.

-The Access Rules shall apply to Network Users, the owners of the consumers’ systems and connected directly to the TSO transmission system, operators of distribution and other gas systems connected to the transmission system as far as it is related to the provisions for the cooperation and information exchange laid down in the cooperation agreements between the TSO and these operators.
+The Access Rules shall apply to Network Users, the owners of the consumers’ systems and green gas production facilities connected directly to the TSO transmission system, operators of distribution and other gas systems connected to the transmission system as far as it is related to the provisions for the cooperation and information exchange laid down in the cooperation agreements between the TSO and these operators.

 The Access Rules are intended to ensure that the Network Users would be entitled to use the TSO transmission system on objective, fair, equal, and non-discriminatory terms between the Network Users, and that the natural gas transmission services provided by the TSO would be transparent and all the conditions for the efficient use of the transmission system capacities would be provided.